marc-h-lambert/KL-control/README.md

 ## Installation
 The standalone file is available in python using the standard library.
-The control library uses Sympy for the differentiation of the gradient and the Hessian.
+The control library embeds dependencies on Sympy (https://docs.sympy.org/latest/install.html) for the differentiation of the gradient and the Hessian.

 ## Model of the stochastic dynamic
 ### Affine control: